MarioniLab/ZikaPsolaren2017/README.md

 The `scripts` subdirectory contains a number of common scripts to process the sequencing data.
 These will be automatically called from elsewhere and do not need to be modified except for debugging purposes.

+The `genomes` subdirectory provides a central location for genome aligner builds and various annotation.
+Follow the instructions in `genomes/README.md` to create the genome annotation.

 Each other subdirectory refers to a batch of data collected throughout the course of this study.
 The data presented in the paper comes from `real_20170807`.
 Other batches involve a variety of different protocol conditions and biological samples, and can be largely ignored.

 ## Repeating the read alignment

-Follow the instructions in `genomes/README.md` to create the genome annotation.
-This assumes that:
+Download the FASTQ files from ArrayExpress (E-MTAB-6427) into `real_20170807/fastq`.
+Then, enter `real_20170807` and execute the `run_me.sh` script, assuming:

 - You are on a LSF system.
 - You have [_STAR_](https://github.com/alexdobin/STAR) installed.

-Download the FASTQ files from ArrayExpress (E-MTAB-6427) into `real_20170807/fastq`.
-Then, enter `real_20170807` and execute the `run_me.sh` script.
-This further assumes:

 - You have Python installed with an up-to-date version of _pysam_.
 - You have [_umi-tools_](https://github.com/CGATOxford/UMI-tools) installed.
 - You have R installed with an up-to-date version of [_diffHic_](https://bioconductor.org/packages/diffHic).